slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On self awareness

 <!--
-> *"Conscience is the inner voice that warns us somebody may be looking."
--- H.L.
-Mencken*
-> *"I have often wondered how it is that every man loves himself more than all the rest of men, but yet sets less value on his own opinion of himself than on the opinion of others."
--- Marcus Aurelius, Meditations*

-- you don’t need to have an opinion about everything. get fewer opinions about way fewer things. then interrogate your stronger opinions.
 > *"In order to live free and happily, you must sacrifice boredom.
 It is not always an easy sacrifice.*
 > *"Conscience is what hurts when everything else feels so good.*
 > *"A bore is someone who persists in holding his own views after we have enlightened him with ours.*

+- you don’t need to have an opinion about everything. get fewer opinions about way fewer things. then interrogate your stronger opinions.
 -->

 > *"No persons are more frequently wrong, than those who will not admit they are wrong."